kylejones200/psis_4700_applied_ai/webslides/weekdetail_Ethics-and-Bias-in-AI.md

 ## Regulation and Standards

 Governments and organizations define guardrails:
-EU AI Act.
+EU AI Act
-NIST AI Risk Management Framework.
+NIST AI Risk Management Framework
 IEEE Ethics in Autonomous Systems

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.